23 Apr Types of Pipelines

 - Small diameter

 - Low pressure

-Resources can travel thousands of miles between the initial point of extraction, but when it comes to piping every inch matters.
+Resources can travel thousands of miles between the initial point of extraction, but when it comes to piping, every inch matters.
 A tiny hole in the last 0.1% of the pipeline between extraction and final use can mean the difference between smooth sailing and disaster.
-This is why it’s important that no corners are cut at any stage of pipeline construction, from extraction to distribution.
+Therefore, it’s important that no corners are cut at any stage of pipeline construction, from extraction to distribution.

 A Pipeline for Every Task

-Now that we’ve looked at the major pipeline types it helps to put all of the pieces together.
-You can see how all of these pipelines work together in the context of natural gas distribution take a look at this Diagram from Pipeline Safety Trust:
+Now that we’ve looked at the major pipeline types it helps to put all the pieces together.
+You can see how all these pipelines work together in the context of natural gas distribution by looking at this diagram from Pipeline Safety Trust: